Acupuncture

 What will my acupuncturist do ?

-During the initial exam a full health history will be taken.
+During the initial exam, health history will be taken.
 Questions will be asked regarding symptoms, health and lifestyle.
 The acupuncturist may check pulses and your tongue and may conduct a physical exam.
 This information is then organized to create a complete, accurate and comprehensive diagnosis of where Qi has become blocked or imbalanced.
 After the interview process comes the acupuncture treatment.
 The first visit usually lasts 45 minutes to 1 hour.
 Follow-up visit last 30 minutes.

 Why do they want to feel my pulses ?